 - Women expecting their third child were also provided with the right to take twelve(12) weeks of paid maternity leave—six (6) weeks before childbirth and six after.

 - The Maternity Amendment also provided for mothers adopting a child below three months of age, or “commissioning mothers” to take twelve (12) weeks of maternity leave from the date of receiving the child.

 - The Maternity Amendment enables mothers to work from home after completing twenty-six (26) weeks of leave subject to their work profiles and the employer’s consent.

 - The Maternity Amendment also mandates establishments employing 50 or more employees to have a creche which is required to have prescribed facilities and amenities.
-Women employees have a right to visit the crèche four times a day, including during their rest interval.
+Women employees have a right to visit the crèche four times a day, including during their rest intervals.

-Company Law provides for reservation of women Directors on boards of all public companies.
+Company Law provides for the reservation of women Directors on boards of all public companies.
 All public companies must have at least one woman director.
-Although most companies fulfilled this requirement by having puppet women directors, it has still given women a foot in the door in as much as listed companies make an effort to not have simply a puppet director.
+Although most companies fulfilled this requirement by having puppet women directors, it has still given women a foot in the door as much as listed companies make an effort to not have simply a puppet director.
 It has also helped women follow how companies function at the board level, even though they are still seldom part of any real decision-making process.